MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

         The users or groups must have an email address.
 In a production environment, this is nearly always be the case, but in a simple testing environment, you might need to add email addresses to user accounts or groups.

     - Choose **Enter details** to manually specify email addresses for individual users or groups (internal or external).
 Or, to specify all users in another organization by entering a domain name from that organization.
+Do not put domain names from social providers that support personal email accounts.
+For example, do not enter **gmail.com**, **hotmail.com**, or **outlook.com**.

     >[!NOTE]
     >If an email address changes after you select the user or group, see the [Considerations if email addresses change](../plan-design/prepare.md#considerations-for-azure-information-protection-if-email-addresses-change) section from the planning documentation.